fikripcr/lab_manajemen_pcr/README.md

 ### Helper Functions for Data Preparation
 - Use `formatTanggalIndo()` for Indonesian date formatting (handles both date and datetime)
 - Use `encryptId()`/`decryptId()` for ID security
+- Use `logError()` to log errors directly to the ErrorLog model
+- Use `normalizePath()` to clean up file paths and prevent directory traversal attacks
+- Use `formatBytes()` to format file sizes to human-readable format
 - Use `getVerifiedMediaUrl()` for safe media access
 - Prepare all formatted data in controller before sending to view